 - There is a gap between how much people say they care about carbon emissions, and how much they are willing to change their habits to reduce their carbon emissions in practice.

-Specifically, people must go through all the following stages in order to get to a point where they actually undertake positive action:
+Note that, the underlying reason why these issues can lead to the value-action gap is that values are not translated directly into actions.
+Specifically, people generally need to go through all the following stages in order to get to a point where they actually undertake a certain action:

 - First, people must acquire the necessary knowledge on a certain topic.

-- Then, people must process this knowledge in a manner that causes them to form appropriate values.
+- Then, people must process this knowledge in a way that causes them to form values.

-- Next, people must translate these values into an intention to take action.
+- Next, people must translate these values into intentions to take action.

 - Finally, people must translate these intentions into real actions.

-In addition, you can examine how people acted in similar situations in the past, which will give you insights regarding how they will likely act in the future.
+Furthermore, you can examine how people acted in similar situations in the past, which will give you insights into how they will likely act in the future.

 How to reduce the value-action gap

-- Make people care more about the relevant value.
+- Make people care more about their values.
 Caring more about a certain value increases the likelihood that people will act in accordance with it.
-For example, to get people to care more about their values, you can emphasize why this value is important from a moral perspective, or why it aligns with their self-expectations.
+To make people care more about their values, you can do things such as remind them why this value is important from a moral perspective or how it aligns with their perception of themself.

-- Make it harder for people to act in a way that is inconsistent with their values.
-The bigger the penalty for acting in a way that is inconsistent with a certain value, the more likely people are to act in accordance with that value.
-For example, a common type of penalty involves a negative social perception by others, which occurs when people act in a way that is inconsistent with the prevailing behavior of their peers.
+- Make it harder for people to act in a way that’s inconsistent with their values.
+The harder it is to act in a way that’s inconsistent with a certain value, the more likely people are to act in accordance with that value.
+For example, if acting in a way that’s inconsistent with a certain value leads to negative social reactions, that makes it less likely that people will act that way.

-In many cases, the technique that you will use in order to reduce the value-action gap will involve a nudge, which is a modification that you can make to people’s decision-making environment in order to alter their behavior in a predictable way.
-In this case, the goal of the nudge is to increase the likelihood that people will take action that is consistent with their values.
+Note: solutions for reducing the value-action gaps often involve a nudge, which is a simple aspect of people’s decision-making environment that alters their behavior in a predictable way, without forbidding any options or significantly changing their incentives.
+In this case, the goal of nudges is to increase the likelihood that people will take action that is consistent with their values.

 Summary and conclusions

-- The value-action gap is a psychological phenomenon that occurs when people act in a way that is inconsistent with their personal values.
+- The value-action gap is a phenomenon where people act in a way that’s inconsistent with their values.

-- Examples of common value-action gaps include people eating unhealthy food even though they care about their health, people ignoring green energy sources even though they care about the environment, and people buying products which were manufactured in unethical working conditions, even though they say they care about the workers.
+- Examples of value-action gaps include people eating unhealthy food even though they care about their health, people ignoring green energy sources even though they care about the environment, and people buying products that were manufactured in unethical working conditions, even though they care about the workers.